codecov/vscode/README.md

 1. Enter the API key:
    - After installing the extension, you will be prompted to enter your Codecov API key in VS Code.
 Enter the key you generated in the previous step.

-Now, you should see coverage information in the left side gutter of your editor, making it easier to identify untested parts of your code, right from VS Code.
+You should now start to see line coverage information in the left side gutter, making it easier to identify untested parts of your code, without having to leave your editor.

 Note that as of today, this feature only pulls coverage data that has been uploaded to Codecov.
 It is not yet able to use local coverage files.
 We do understand this limitation and have plans to add support for local coverage in the future!